-But this isn’t really the case.
-Gender isn’t actually a determining factor when it comes to periods.
-This is because gender and sex are two distinct aspects of our identity.
+Gender and sex are two distinct aspects of our identity.
 “Biological” sex largely has to do with our sex organs.
-Let's break it down: if a baby is born with a penis, they’re assigned male.
-If they’re born with a vulva, then the assigned sex is female.
-Sex, like gender, also operates on a spectrum!
-You can read more about it here.
+Let's break it down: if a baby is born with XY chromosomes, they’re assigned male.
+If they’re born with XX chromosomes, then the assigned sex is female.
+Sex, like gender, also operates on a spectrum, which you can read more about it here.

 Changing the conversation

 We can all be kind of shy about our periods.
 They can be really hard to talk about.
 But it’s important to remember that the stigma around menstruation is even greater for trans or non-binary people.
 It’s important to normalize talking about menstruation, and not just what that experience is like for cis women.